 How to Replace a 2005-2009 Kia Spectra Radiator

 - The next step is to remove the hoses with a pair of pliers.
-The bottom hose can be pulled from the top at on the engine which was easiest for me.
+The bottom hose can be pulled from the top of the engine, which was easiest for me.

 - Disconnect the fan wires.
-(There is two)
+(There are two)

-- There is three 10mm bolts holding the fans in at the top.
-Remove them and the fans will pull out.
-There was plastic ties holding the hoses together that I also removed.
+- There are three 10mm bolts holding the fans in at the top.
+Remove them, and the fans will pull out.
+There were plastic ties holding the hoses together that I also removed.

-- Remove the 2 transmission coolant lines at the bottom of the radiator.
+- Remove the two transmission coolant lines at the bottom of the radiator.

 - The next step is to remove the 4 10mm bolts holding the radiator in.

-- The top also has 2 centering attachments which need unbolted using a 12mm.
+- The top also has two centering attachments, which need to be unbolted using a 12mm.

 - The radiator should now come out and be matched to the new one.
-Be sure to check the new radiator transmission coolant lines are tight so there is no leaks.
+Be sure to check the new radiator transmission coolant lines are tight so there are no leaks.

-- I hooked back on the bottom hose before installing the new radiator as it was easiest for me.
+- I connected back on the bottom hose before installing the new radiator, as it was easiest for me.

-- Next put the new radiator in.
-At the right, hand tighten the right bolt going to the condenser.
-This helps align it when installing the other 3 bolts.
+- Next, put the new radiator in.
+On the right hand, tighten the right bolt going to the condenser.
+This helps align it when installing the other three bolts.

-- The bottom of the car has two inserts the need to be aligned and put together.
+- The bottom of the car has two inserts that need to be aligned and put together.